The Fed held rates in March 2026, and that usually sparks the same question from California buyers: So mortgage rates are dropping now, right?

 - Get fully preapproved with real numbers.

-- Set a payment ceiling you are actually comfortable with.
+- Set a payment ceiling you're actually comfortable with.

 - Compare at least two loan structures.